silviamaggi/smd-com/_posts/2023-09-18-design-digested-47.md

   - meta
   - barbie
   - book
 description: "Design, Digested 47.
-Privacy, dreamhouses, the wife behind the author"
+Privacy, dreamhouses, the woman behind the author"
 excerpt: "The illusion of privacy, Barbie dreamhouses, Eileen O’Shaughnessy, the benefits of desk research and more."
 featuredimage: true
 featimage-alt: ""